WalletWasabi/WalletWasabi/.github/ISSUE_TEMPLATE/bug-report.md

 ### Logs

 Please consider your privacy, before completing this section.
-You can find the log file by opening it from the main menu: `File/Open/Logs` File or `File/Open/TorLogs` File.
+You can find the `Logs` file in the dropdown menu of the search bar or inside your Wasabi data folder.

 ### Wasabi Version